flutter/website/src/content/get-started/fundamentals/dart.md

 this property can be null.
-The other two members cannot be null, and the program will not compile if you tried to set them to null.
+The other two members cannot be null, and the program will not compile if you tried to set them to `null`.
-You can see this demonstrated in the constructor for the ‘Package class’.
+You can see this demonstrated in the constructor for the `Package` class.
 It takes two required, positional arguments and one optional, named argument.

 Next in the example is the `main` function.